bdesanctis/bamdam/README.md

 usage: bamdam extract [-h] --in_bam IN_BAM --in_lca IN_LCA --out_bam OUT_BAM [--tax TAX [TAX ...]] [--tax_file TAX_FILE] [--only_top_ref]

 optional arguments:
-  -h, --help              show this help message and exit --in_bam IN_BAM         Path to the BAM file (required) --in_lca IN_LCA         Path to the LCA file (required) --out_bam OUT_BAM       Path to the filtered BAM file (required) --tax TAX [TAX ...]
+  -h, --help            show this help message and exit --in_bam IN_BAM       Path to the BAM file (required) --in_lca IN_LCA       Path to the LCA file
+  --out_bam OUT_BAM     Path to the output BAM file --tax TAX [TAX ...]
 Numeric tax ID(s) to extract (default: none) --tax_file TAX_FILE   File of numeric tax ID(s) to extract, one per line (default: none) --only_top_ref        Only keep alignments to the most-hit reference (default: not set) --only_top_alignment  Only output the best alignment for each read.
 If there are multiple best alignments, randomly picks one (default: not set)
 ```

 The best alignment is chosen by alignment score (AS tag), which is still meaningful after merging bams mapped to more than one reference (whereas mapping quality is not).
 Unless you choose only_top_alignment, bamdam extract output will still contain multiple alignments per read.
 If you specify both --only_top_ref and --only_top_alignment, you will get for each read the best alignment to that reference, not necessarily the best alignment overall.
 The top reference sequence is chosen by total number of alignments.